BoazGithub/TreeFormer/README.md

 Recommended:
    • NVIDIA GPU with CUDA
-   • ≥8 GB RAM
+   • ≥54 GB RAM  but good at 154GB as we had during data engineering(from point clouds to training)
-   • ≥10 GB free disk space
+   • ≥200 GB free disk space

 ───────────────────────────────────────────────────────────────────────────────
 🎨 KEY FEATURES SUMMARY